Veomett/project-assignment-3-iroadtrip-corals2/README.md

             not in name2id

         buildbigHash(adjacents): builds HashMap "bighash" with stateids as keys gotten from name2id and a HashMap "smallhash" as value. smallhash holds all the bordering country's stateids as keys and km distance between the capitols as values.
-Uses
+Uses name2id, adjacents, and distances to complie the data.